 On a Sunday at Eleven at

 Berlinale + TIFF .
-Nominated
+Winner at Canadian Screen Awards.

 Captures fleeting yet profound moments of human connection and introspection. -Bolt Awards Jury